pelithne/aks_workshop/aks_basics.md

 ![Image of Kubernetes cluster on Azure](./media/vote-app-updated-external.png)

-### 3.5.12.
+### 3.7.
 Clean-up

-Make sure the application is deleted from the cluster (otherwise a later step, which is using Helm, might have issues...)
+Make sure the application is deleted from the cluster

 ````bash
 kubectl delete -f manifests/deployment.yaml